General Data Protection Regulation (GDPR)

 What is the GDPR?

 The General Data Protection Regulation, enacted by the European Union, is the most comprehensive privacy law in the world.
-The 2 year enactment period ends and the GDPR becomes enforceable on May 25th 2018 - The regulation applies to the collection of data from people located in the EU, regardless of nationality or citizenship.
+The GDPR became enforceable on May 25th 2018 - The regulation applies to the collection of data from people located in the European Economic Area (EEA), not only to the 28 European Union member states but also to the EFTA States of Iceland, Lichtenstein and Norway, regardless of nationality or citizenship.

 How does GDPR affect youR BUSINESS?

 GDPR updated existing Data Protection laws from the 1990’s to regulate the exorbitant amount of data being collected, through existing technology.
 The changes to data protection and privacy laws will change the way companies operate, collect data, design their websites, market to and communicate with their customers.